-In 2022, we launched a risk-mapping exercise, involving almost 1,000 contributors across the Group.
-This approach enables us to identify and prioritise our actions in the most sensitive areas and departments, taking into account the risks of fraud and corruption.
+exercise, involving almost 1,000 True to our values, we are firmly contributors across the Group.
+This committed to fighting all forms of approach enables us to identify and corruption and conflicts of interest. prioritise our actions in the most Our approach aims to protect sensitive areas and departments, the integrity of the Group and its taking into account the risks of fraud employees, and to ensure ethical and corruption. relations with our partners.

 The results guide our third-party assessment strategy, with targeted structuring measures in countries and departments at risk.
-The Group has developed a specific tool to facilitate these analyses, taking into account international sanctions.
+The Group has developed a specific tool to facilitate these analyses, taking into account international sanctions our General Terms and Conditions of